 - Educate and Empower local communities whilst learning about Zambian culture

 - For the adrenaline junkies, go on adventure activities on themighty Zambezi River and majestic VictoriaFalls like, Helicopter rides, white water rafting and bungee jumping of the famous bridge!

-- Visit some of Africa’s most spectacular wilderness in neighbouring Botswana or Zimbabwe including Chobe National Park or walk with lions at the other Lion Conservation Program’s at Antelope Park and Victoria Falls
+- Visit some of Africa’s most spectacular wilderness in neighboring Botswana or Zimbabwe including Chobe National Park or walk with lions at the other Lion Conservation Program’s at Antelope Park and Victoria Falls

 - Make friends for life with other international volunteers along the way!